Ty Johnson (American football)

-Ty Marquise Johnson (born September 17, 1997) is an American football running back who is a free agent.
-He played college football at Maryland.
+Ty Marquise Johnson (born September 17, 1997) is an American professional football running back and kickoff returner for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Maryland Terrapins.

-High school career
+Early life

-Johnson grew up in Cumberland, Maryland, and is a member of the graduating class of 2015 at Fort Hill High School.
-Johnson was a multi-year starter at both running back and defensive back for the high school football team.
-In his junior and senior seasons at Fort Hill in 2013 and 2014, Johnson lead the Sentinels to back to back Maryland 1A State Football Championships.
+Johnson grew up in Cumberland, Maryland, and attended Fort Hill High School.
+Johnson was a multi-year starter at both running back and defensive back.
+In his junior and senior seasons at Fort Hill in 2013 and 2014, Johnson led the Sentinels to back to back Maryland 1A State Football Championships.
 After both seasons, Johnson was named Area High School Football Player of the Year by the Cumberland Times-News, and in 2014 was named to the Maryland High School Consensus All-State team by the Maryland High School Football Foundation.
 Johnson was responsible for nearly 5,000 all-purpose yards and 65 touchdowns during his two full varsity seasons.

 College career

 Johnson was rated as a three-star college prospect, the 20th best recruit in the state of Maryland, and the 64th best running back prospect in the country by Rivals.
 Johnson verbally committed to the Maryland Terrapins briefly after being offered a scholarship in June 2014 by then-head coach Randy Edsall at a football camp at Maryland Stadium.
 Johnson officially signed his letter of intent to attend Maryland in February 2015.
 While Johnson was recruited by other programs, he did not receive a scholarship offer from a Football Bowl Subdivision (FBS) program other than the Terrapins.

 In four seasons with the Terrapins, Johnson tallied 4,196 all-purpose yards, third in program history.
 In his sophomore season in 2016, Johnson set the Terrapins’ single season yards per carry record, averaging 9.1 yards per rushing attempt.
 Johnson also starred as a kick returner, finishing his collegiate career with 1,194 kick return yards and two return touchdowns, one going for 100 yards against Ohio State in 2017, and another going for 98 yards against Michigan in 2018.
 Johnson graduated from Maryland in December 2018.